Digital Progression – The Ever-Evolving World of Modern Architecture

 Gramazio & Kohler Architects are at the forefront of digital fabrication.
-They use a combination of CNC milling, 3D-modelling software and hand-drawn conceptual mock-ups to finalise projects.
+They use a combination of CNC milling, 3D-modelling software, and hand-drawn conceptual mock-ups to finalise projects.
 Examples of this are the ceilings of the Federal Court Building in Bellinzona, Switzerland.

 As described in a recent publication of Architectural Record, “The ceiling panels, which include perforations and a swirling pattern, perform both aesthetic and acoustical functions.”
 The report elaborated; “They reflect light from a central skylight above the rooms and help ensure that the court proceedings are audible.”

-Only a generation or two ago, these fabrication techniques and building designs would have solely taken place in fiction.
+In addition, only a generation or two ago, these fabrication techniques and building designs would have solely taken place in fiction.
 But now, courtesy of the continued innovation in the field of digital architecture software, they are gradually becoming a reality.